WORLD SERIES 2016: GAME ONE

 “Oh my god,” someone said again, “We’re in the World Series?
 The World Series!?”

-Ten million fans muttering those words, cramped together on couches, on lawn chairs, on el-train seats—strangers syncing together in robo-tribal lockstep.
-The Moon Landing, broadcast live over Chicagoland.
+Ten million fans saying those words, crammed together on couches, on lawn chairs, on el-train seats—strangers coming together for our own little Moon Landing, broadcast live over Chicagoland.

 And enter Joe Buck: “The waiting is almost over, for one of these two very proud franchises—as we get ready for game one of the 2016 World Series on FOX.”